RulesRailRoad/RulesRailRoad.github.io/README.md

 - compareReactions Functions:
   - Analyzes differences between the expanded left-hand side (reactants) and the expanded right-hand side (products) of a reaction rule.
   - Tracks changes like bond addition, bond breakage, state transitions, the type of reaction (reversible or nonreversible), and their respective molecules, sites, and states.
+  - Tracks synthesis and degradation changes and stores in a separate dictionary (synth_deg_changesDict).
+    - Stores synthesized/degraded molecule's name, full code, and index.
+    - Handles multiple molecules with the same name separately.
+    - Handles reactions that use 0 in reactants or products to describe synthesis/degradation.
   - Stores changes with notes like:
     - "radded" / "nradded" (bond added)
     - "rbroken" / "nrbroken" (bond broken)